Dutch NL English EN French FR German DE Spanish ES

 Wolly Necked Stork

-Figure 1: Sacred Ibis
+Sacred Ibis

-Figure 2: A very Macho Cattle Egret
+A very Macho Cattle Egret

-Figure 3: African Spoonbill on the Lookout
+African Spoonbill on the Lookout

-Figure 4: Great White Egret with Frog
+Great White Egret with Frog

-Figure 6: Great White Egret with a very large Bream
+Great White Egret with a small Bream

 How to get that shot of a lifetime.

-If you take the trouble to dress in sympathetically coloured clothing there are many places where you can lodge yourself near the waterside in a bush and just wait.
-Set your camera up for fast speed shooting, on a “continuous” setting if you have one.
+If you take the trouble to dress in sympathetically coloured clothing there are many places where you can lodge yourself near the waterside in a bush and wait.
+Set your camera up for fast-speed shooting, on a “continuous” setting if you have one.
 Fix your lens on a subject displaying feeding behaviour patterns and stick with it.
 It’s a game of patience.
-There is often quite a period of time between successful “strikes”.
+There is often quite a period between successful “strikes”.
 If one takes place, however, within camera range then “what a pleasure”.
 I have attached a couple of images below showing that it is well worth the wait

 Yellow Billed Stork about to swallow turned round Frog.